jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-03.md

 This is a **table of existence and presence**.

-{{< s v="12" >}} We must next present to the understanding instances which do not admit of the given nature, for form (as we have observed) ought no less to be absent where the given nature is absent, than to be present where it is present.
+{{< s v="12" >}} We then list instances which do not admit of the given nature.
+This is because form should:
+- <!-- not --> be absent where the given nature is absent
+- be present where it is present.

 If, however, we were to examine every instance, our labor would be infinite.

-Negatives, therefore, must be classed under the affirmatives, and the want of the given nature must be inquired into more particularly in objects which have a very close connection with those others in which it is present and manifest.
-And this we are wont to term a table of deviation or of absence in proximity.
+Negatives, therefore, must be classed under the affirmatives.

+The lack of the given nature must be inquired into more particularly in objects which have a very close connection with those others in which it is present and manifest.

+This we call a "table of deviation" or of absence in proximity.